DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 To make use of this feature edit `kopia_backup_scipt.ps1` changing `$USE_SHADOW_COPY = $false` to `$USE_SHADOW_COPY = $true`

-Note the use of `--enable-actions` in the backup script `kopia_backup_scipt.ps1`, which is required for before/after actions to work.
+Note the use of `--enable-actions` which is required for before/after actions to work.

 To test if its working, one can execute command `vssadmin list shadows` to see current VSS snapshots and then execute it again during the backup.